Messier Marathon 2026 Planner: The Observing Order That Saves Beginners Hours

 Charles Messier didn't have the fancy gadgets to help him spot deep-sky objects, but luckily, you do!
 If you're new to stargazing and not too strict about doing everything the old-fashioned way, using apps like Sky Tonight can really help you get ready for the Messier Marathon.
 Here's how to make the most of it:

-• First, find out your longitude.
-Go to Menu – Settings – General – Location, and you’ll see your longitude and latitude if you're letting the app use your device location.
+- First, find out your longitude.
+Go to Menu – Settings – General – Location, and you’ll see your longitude and latitude if you've enabled the app to use your device's location.

-• Get to know the Messier objects better.
-Just search "Messier" in the app, and you'll see a list pop-up.
-Browse through the list to learn objects’ names and what they look like.
+- Get to know the Messier objects better.
+Just search "Messier" in the app, and you'll see a list pop up.
+Browse the list to learn the names of objects and what they look like.
 Click on any object to get more details about it.

 Messier Marathon tips